Newest Chapters

 Shaolin kung fu was one of the earliest forms of Chinese martial arts.
 Legend had it that Shaolin kung fu was invented by Bodhidharma, but there were also other theories that it was started by ordinary temple monks because they were not getting enough exercise from practicing sitting meditation, or because there were many man-eating tigers in the area that they needed to fight off.

-In any case, a group of warrior monks from the Shaolin Temple assisted Emperor Taizong of Tang (reigned 626 - 649 CE), and from then on, the temple was under the protection of the dynasty.
+In any case, a group of warrior monks from the Shaolin Temple assisted Emperor Taizong of Tang (reigned 626 - 649 CE), and from then on, the temple was under the protection of the ruling dynasty.
 Martial arts flourished at the temple.
 Emperor Taizong gave permission for monks who performed martial arts to consume alcohol, meat, and spicy vegetables, because they were nutritious.
 The five spicy main ingredients in China at the time were chives, garlic, onions, ginger, and lotus leaves.

 Tanshi grimaced as he remembered this.
 He’d eaten porridge made with chives in Chō Kin’s home.
 The elderly couple must have known that chives were a forbidden food for most monks, but they’d served the porridge to him anyway because it was nutritious food and all they had.
 Chō Kin was the one who’d put him on the path to Yunmeng Mountain and the Heavenly Book.
 If Tanshi had never met Chō Kin and his wife, his life would be completely different now.